0x7ffc/0x7ffc.github.io/_posts/2019-03-14-jekyll-optimizations.md

 - inline math `$..$` becomes: `<script type="math/tex">...</script>`
 - display math `$$..$$` becomes: `<script type="math/tex; mode=display">...</script>`

 MathJax 3 on the other hand directly parses math delimiters in HTML documents and renders math expressions which makes the `math_engine` option in Jekyll's `_config.yml` obsolete.
-However, GitHub Pages currently always sets `math_enigne: mathjax`, overriding user configuration.
+However, GitHub Pages currently always sets `math_engine: mathjax`, overriding user configuration.

 So to fix this we convert all `<script>` back to plain math Tex.